phrase/phraseapp-rubymotion/README.md

 Or install it yourself as:

     $ gem install phraseapp-rubymotion

 Require the gem (unless you use bundler):

 ```ruby
 require 'phraseapp-rubymotion'
 ```

 ### Configure PhraseApp

-Add the Auth Token to your application's Rakefile:
+Add the Access Token and Project ID to your application's Rakefile:

 ```ruby
 Motion::Project::App.setup do |app|